sadit/SimilaritySearch.jl/joss/paper.md

 example()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The function `example` loads the data (line 15), creates the index (line 16) and then it finds all $k$ nearest neighbors of the test partition in the indexed partition as a batch of queries (line 17).
-The same index is used to compute the closest pair of points in the train partition (line 18), and finally computes the all $k$ nearest neighbors on the train partition (line 19).
+The function `example` loads the data (line 13), creates the index (line 15) and then it finds all $k$ nearest neighbors of the test partition in the indexed partition as a batch of queries (line 16).
+The same index is used to compute the closest pair of points in the train partition (line 17), and finally computes the all $k$ nearest neighbors on the train partition (line 18).
+All these operations are called using all the available threads to the `julia` process.

-This example ran in running times of this example are
+We ran this example in an Intel(R) Xeon(R) Silver 4216 CPU @ 2.10GHz workstation with 256GiB RAM using GNU/Linux CentOS 8.
+Our system has 32 cores with hyperthreading activated (64 threads).
+We used the v0.8.17 version of our package and julia 1.7.2.
+Table [#tab/performance] compares the running times with those achieved with the brute force algorithm (replacing lines 14-15 with `ExhaustiveSearch(; dist, db)`).
+We also compared an optimized version of our index resulting from calling `optimize!(G, MinRecall(0.95))` after the `index!` function call.

 ----------------------------------------------------------------------------------------------
                                  `ExhaustiveSearch`     `SearchGraph`       `SearchGraph` with